jamescarr/nodejs-training/lesson2-basics/globals/readme.md

 This isn't quite ideal as most of the time your modules and 3rd party modules will exist in the current working directory.
 Let's cover how to do that next.

+You can also instantiaite a module that is required by passing it to new().
+Here's a common example of requiring EventEmitter and intantiating it right away.
+	var emitter = new(require('events').EventEmitter);

+This is handy for instances where you want to only create one instance of something.

 ## __filename and __dirname
 __filename and __dirname represent the filename of the executing script and the directory in which it resides, respectively.
 A very common use of __dirname is to include user scripts onto the require path relative from the current script directory.